INCF/nineml-spec/source/abstraction_layer.rst

 ====================

-The connection rule for cells in the source and destination populations of a Projection (i.e. the rule that determines which source cells are connected to which destination cells) is defined by a connection-rule component within the Connectivity element of the Projection.
-This component must parameterize a ComponentClass with a ConnectionRule block, which describes the connection algorithm.
+The connection rule for cells in the source and destination populations of a :ref:`Projection` (i.e. the rule that determines which source cells are connected to which destination cells) is defined by a connection-rule component within the :ref:`Connectivity` element of the :ref:`Projection`.
+This component must parameterize a ComponentClass_ with a ConnectionRule_ block, which describes the connection algorithm.
 As of version 1.0, the only connection rules available to the user are those defined in the standard library (e.g. all-to-all, one-to-one, probabilistic, etc...),